DWJCW/MCD_plotter/README.md

 This project is intended for users who want to explore and visualize land cover data based on the IGBP classification.
 A demonstration notebook is also provided to showcase how the script can be used with sample data.

+While it's possible to use Google Earth's API to access MCD land cover data for visualization, this can sometimes be unreliable for large-scale operations, especially when generating a large number of images or when network access to Google services is unstable.
+In such cases, this repository provides an alternative solution.
+You can download the MCD land cover data in advance and use the provided scripts to generate maps without relying on external services.
+This allows for flexible and efficient visualization, particularly when dealing with large datasets.

 ![](img/merc.png)

 ## Features